AthanorLabs/atomic-swap/docs/default-file-locations.md

 ### {DATA_DIR}/eth.key

 This is the default location of your Ethereum private key used by swaps.
-Alternate locations can be configured with `--ethereum-privkey`.
+Alternate locations can be configured with `--eth-privkey`.
 If the file does not exist, a new random key will be created and placed in this location.

 ### {DATA_DIR}/net.key